 Campaign Scheduling – With the promise that you’ll more efficiently manage your ad spending, Yahoo now offers users the ability to control the timing of their campaigns with optional date scheduling.

-Ranking – In the same way that Google’s AdWords works, Yahoo will now factor in the ad’s quality as well as the bid amount.
-The old system awarded the highest position to whomever paid the most for it.
+Ranking – In the same way that Google’s Ads works, Yahoo will now factor in the ad’s quality as well as the bid amount.
+The old system awarded the highest position to whoever paid the most for it.
 Now they will consider how well the ad actually performs along with actual bid amount for each ad.

 Reporting – Instead of pre-defined reports, Yahoo now offers reports that are customizable in order to deliver marketers more information that really matters to them.